Friday, 29 May 2026

 The doc and I walked the man to my car.
 The doc summarising she'd get onto it straight away - she didn't book another appointment as we'd 'see what happened and keep in touch.'

 The following day (Wednesday 27th May) Ant rang me in work.
-'Hello Izzy, sorry to call you at work, there's nothing to worry about but...'
+'Hello Izzy, sorry to call you at work.
+There's nothing to worry about but...'

 Ant's sense of priority and urgency is entirely out of synch with the universe.
 I know this.